Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 Sewer Backup Endorsements:

 Sewer backup can also cause mold, damaging your personal property.
-Standard insurance policies don’t cover this type of damage or the mold caused by it.
-For an extra layer of protection, you can buy sewer backup endorsements.
+Standard insurance policies won’t cover it.
+So, buy sewer backup endorsements.

 Additional Living Expenses (ALE) for Mold